-STUDENT LOCATOR SERVICE
+EMERGENCY STUDENT LOCATOR SERVICE

-In emergency situations, students may be located by calling the Office of Student Life at 229/928-1387 or the Public Safety Office at 229/931-2245 (8 am to 5 pm weekdays) or 229/931-2245 (nights and weekends).
+In emergency situations, students may be located by calling the Division of Student Affairs at 229-928-1387 or the Public Safety Office at 229-931-2245.
 Communication with the students will be made from these offices.
 These offices will not provide directory information to non-GSW personnel.